pmq20/node-packer/node/doc/api/stream.md

 Async iterators register a permanent error handler on the stream to prevent any unhandled post-destroy errors.

-#### Creating Readable Streams with Async Generators
+#### Creating readable streams with async generators

-We can construct a Node.js Readable Stream from an asynchronous generator using the `Readable.from()` utility method:
+We can construct a Node.js readable stream from an asynchronous generator using the `Readable.from()` utility method:

 ```js